yuchi1224/yuchi1224.github.io/_pages/projects.md

 * **[Introduction to marginal triviality of the scaling limits of critical 4D Ising and $\phi^4$ models](/files/qft_project.pdf)**
   * *Course:* Quantum Field Theory (II)
-  * *Decsription*: A general review of the mathematical proof showing that 4D quantum fields become Gaussian in the scaling limit.
+  * *Decsription:* This report provides a brief summary and overview of Aizenman and Duminil-Copin’s work on the triviality of 4D Ising and $\phi^4$ models.
 The discussion highlights the paper's special techniques, specifically how the random current representation is used to resolve the marginal dimension problem.*

 ## Mathematics
 * **[Morse Theory and Bott Periodicity Theorem](/files/geometry_final.pdf)**